skoskjei/DP-ATT/README.md

 ```
 You can change the model with the "-m" or "--model" flag [see model zoo](https://github.com/hukkelas/DeepPrivacy).
 The cli accepts image files, video files, and directories.
+For DP-ATT-S one must add an additional argument --skin followed by an integer.
+Dark skin tone is 1, Light skin tone is -1.

 The cli is also available outside the folder `python -m deep_privacy.cli`.